Brown University campus

 Is Brown Ivy League?

-Yes, Brown University is one of the eight Ivy League institutions, known for its unique Open Curriculum and intellectually vibrant campus culture.
+Yes, Brown University is one of the eight Ivy League institutions.

 Is SAT required for Brown?

-SAT/ACT is optional, but strong scores (1500+) help competitive applicants.
-SAT Preparation
+SAT/ACT is optional at Brown, but strong scores (1500+) help competitive applicants demonstrate academic readiness.

 No, Brown does not run a traditional MBA program.
 It focuses on undergraduate and research-oriented graduate programs.